GovTechSG/seed-docs-new/configure-cli-tools/how-to-clone-a-gitlab-repository-over-ssh-with-cloudflare-access.md

 2. Save the .exe file in a desired location and rename it as `cloudflared.exe`.

 > **Note**:
-> you do not need to wrap your SSH commands in any unique way.
+>Yyou do not need to wrap your SSH commands in any unique way.
 You just need to make a one-time change to your SSH configuration.

 3. To make a one-time change to your SSH configuration file, open your ssh config file `$HOME/.ssh/config`.

 > **Note**:
 > If this file does not exist, create it.

-4. Append the following lines:
+4. Execute the following command:

 ```
 Host bitbucket-ssh.ship.gov.sg